memfault/interrupt/_drafts/best-of-binutils.md

 #### Comparing Code Size

-If you are crunched for space, it can be useful to understand what coding patterns the compiler can do a better job with optimizing.
-The results can easily be compared with objdump
+If you are crunched for space, it can be useful to understand what coding patterns the compiler can do a better job at optimizing.
+These types of comparisons can easily be achieved with objdump.

-Consider the following example, which one do you think will yield smaller code?
+##### Pop Quiz: Which of the Following will Yield Smaller Code?

 ```c
 const char *test_enum_to_str_v1(eTestEnum e) {